Backcountry Ski Repair Kit – Pack Light or Go Big?

 An Ounce of Prevention

 Before assembling an extensive backcountry ski repair kit with one of everything, consider that a little preventative maintenance goes a long way toward keeping your repair kit small.
 An annual gear inspection and some routine maintenance can stop many common gear issues before they ever happen.
 It’s about looking for wear, checking that screws are snug, and just generally being familiar with the status of your gear to avoid surprises.
-Consider the following checklist as an annual or pre-big trip routine:
+Consider the following checklist as an annual or pre-trip routine, and for a more comprehensive read, check out our full pre-season checklist for maintaining your gear.

 1. Inspect boots.
 Look for wear and tear that could lead to failure.
 Tighten all fasteners and consider adding Loctite to anything that shows repeated loosening.